dsohk/rancher-keycloak-efk-integration-workshop/docs/Exercise-3-Integrate-Rancher-with-Keycloak.md

 With this, we have successfully completed all required steps in Exercise 3.
 We are ready to move to the Exercise 4 [Exercise-4-Create-Keycloak-Users-Role-Mapping](./Exercise-4-Create-Keycloak-Users-Role-Mapping.md)

-## Having trouble?

-First, verify you have followed all written lab instructions (including the Before the Hands-on lab document).

-Next, submit an issue with a detailed description of the problem.

-Do not submit pull requests.
-Our content authors will make all changes and submit pull requests for approval.

-If you are planning to present a workshop, review and test the materials early!
-We recommend at least two weeks prior.

-Please allow 5 - 10 business days for review and resolution of issues.